-The Master of Public Health (MPH) program at Binghamton University prepares graduates to prevent disease and promote health by addressing underlying environmental factors and social determinants, with the ultimate goal of achieving health equity among populations.
+The Master of Public Health (MPH) program at Binghamton University's Decker College of Nursing and Health Sciences prepares graduates to prevent disease and promote health by addressing underlying environmental factors and social determinants, with the ultimate goal of achieving health equity among populations.
+The program is designed for individuals who are interested in pursuing a career in public health as well as those currently in the public health workforce who wish to further their education.

 - MPH in Public Health

-A series of experiential public health courses facilitates connections between the classroom and the community, and the program culiminates in a population health or global health internship and capstone project.
+A series of experiential public health courses facilitates connections between the classroom and the community, and the program culminates in an internship and capstone project.
 This curriculum prepares students to meet professional standards while providing opportunities to apply public health theories and concepts and promoting the development of communication skills, leadership abilities and collaborative relationships.

 After You Graduate